Lamin10/strandbad-fitness/README.md

 **Font Awesome**

-  For icons social media icons
+  -For icons social media icons

 **Google Fonts

-  For fonts used in this side
+  -For fonts used in this side

-Gitpod

-Codeanywhere
+**Gitpod**

+The project started at gitpod and carried on up to the stage of designing the web for mobile and tablet

+responsiveness that is when it migrated to Codeanywhere.

+**Codeanywhere**

+This is the platform we completed the project starting from designing the site for different screen size up

+to writing the README.md file

 **Languages used**

-HTML5

-CSS3
+ -HTML5

+ -CSS3